 Triglav National Park © Michael R Perry

 Triglav National Park is also perfectly set up for mountain bikers and keen mountaineers who wish to get to grips with the rocky slopes.
-The park offers affordable camping, and its close proximity to Italy and Austria makes it an attractive option for budget-conscious travellers who wish to experience the Alps without having to shell out more than they can afford.
+The park offers affordable camping, and its close proximity to Italy and Austria, makes it an attractive option for budget-conscious travellers wishing to experience the Alps without having to shell out more than they can afford.